kirksw/pokemon/README.md

 To process the data into the the form furfilling the requirements use the following command:
 `poetry run python -m pokemon.process`

+To start the streamlit dashboard, which operates on the parquet data from the above step.
+`streamlit run pokemon/serve.py`

 Additionally there are some test which can be run using `poetry run pytest tests/` (however note that I ran out of time to flesh these out)